 In writing a balanced argument, students must consider the positives and negatives of the issue.
 The body of the text should be focused on presenting the pros and cons, the for and against arguments, relating to the central issue.
 This is why oral starter activities can be so valuable as prewriting exercises.

 After the student has laid out the topic in their introduction by providing the necessary background information, it is time for the student to consider laying out the case for the argument.

-The use of time connectives is a great way for students to organize their information.
-Adverbs of time, such as firstly, secondly, next, then etc and phrases such as, in addition to, therefore etc can be a great help for students to structure their information chronologically and coherently.
+Using time connectives is an excellent way for students to organize their information.
+Adverbs of time, such as firstly, secondly, next, then etc. and phrases such as, in addition to, therefore etc., can help students structure their information chronologically and coherently.

-Depending on the length of the text, it is normally recommended that each paragraph consists of a single point.
-It is important to remind students that in the presentation of a balanced argument they should not express their own bias, or even their own point of view, rather they are laying out both sides of the argument for the reader and should give equal weight to each point of view.
-When exploring each point, whether for or against, the PEE method can be a helpful way to aid students in structuring their paragraphs and to give their arguments direction:
+Depending on the length of the text, it is typically recommended that each paragraph consists of a single point.
+It is important to remind students that in the presentation of a balanced argument, they should not express their own bias or even their own point of view, instead, they are laying out both sides of the argument for the reader and should give equal weight to each point of view.
+When exploring each point, whether for or against, the PEE method can be a helpful way to aid students in structuring their paragraphs and give the direction of their argument:

 P = Point (Student makes their point at the beginning of the paragraph)

 E = Evidence (Student provides evidence that underpins this point)